Pinghsuanlin/personalSite/projects/Clustering/Clustering.md

 ### Steps:
 #### 1.Select variables for analysis

-Consider relevance of variables chosen, since inclusion of related or dependent variables may overweight one certain dimension.
+Consider relevance of variables chosen, since inclusion of related or dependent variables may **overweight** one certain dimension.

 #### 2.Prepare data

-Clustering algorithms prefer all variables to be **of the same class and have missing values imputed** (usually we replace variables of the same dimension with a representative variable) to avoid the entire row of data to be ignored for analysis. **Standardize variables for distance-based clustering methods**, since scale of the variable (e.g., seconds vs minutes) affects the weight assigned to the variable.
+(1) Clustering algorithms prefer all variables to be **of the same class and have missing values imputed** (usually we replace variables of the same dimension with a representative variable) to avoid the entire row of data to be ignored for analysis.

+(2) **Standardize variables for distance-based clustering methods**, since scale of the variable (e.g., seconds vs minutes) affects the weight assigned to the variable.
 ```
 #Impute missing data
 library(mice)